jonnonz1/nz-statute-book/acts/public/2001/public-audit-act-2001.md

   (b) give a guarantee or indemnity:
   (c) establish a subsidiary.

+**Employees of Auditor-General**

 ### 8 Employees of Auditor-General
-(1) The Auditor-General may employ such persons as are necessary for the performance of the Auditor-General's functions, duties, and powers.
+(1) The Auditor-General may employ such persons as are necessary for the performance of the Auditor-General’s functions, duties, and powers.
 (2) Except as otherwise stated in this Act, the terms and conditions of employment of any employee are as agreed by the Auditor-General with the employee.

 ### 9 Good employer principles